-Garden of Sculptures.
+The Garden of Sculptures.
 Sculptural compositions “Orchestra” and “Family in business” were placed in the courtyard of the shopping center “Platinum Plaza” by one of the authors of the sculptures - famous Israeli sculptor F. Meisler.
 His sculptures are well known all over the world.
-Also a Globe of Kharkov is standing at the entrance.
+Also, the Globe of Kharkov is standing at the entrance.
 Sumskaya Street, 72.
 Opening hours: 8:00-23:00.

 More Parks and Gardens…

 Gorky Park.
-Central Park of Culture and Rest named after M. Gorky was built in 1893-1895.
+The central park of Kharkov was built in 1893-1895.
 The total area of the park is about 130 hectares.
 Today, it is one of the main centers of recreation and entertainment.

-The date of foundation of the zoo is considered to be 1896, when an exhibition of domestic animals and birds was opened on the territory of University garden.
-In 1906, the construction of the aquarium was completed.
+The zoo was founded in 1896, when an exhibition of domestic animals and birds was opened on the territory of the university garden.
+In 1906, the construction of an aquarium was completed.

 In 1922, it was reopened to visitors.
-In 1928, special train with animals (lion, leopard, llama, kangaroo, mongoose, monkeys, parrots, and others) arrived to Kharkov from Germany.
+In 1928, a special train with animals (a lion, leopard, llama, kangaroo, mongoose, monkeys, parrots, and others) arrived to Kharkov from Germany.

 Swans, pelicans, and about a hundred species of waterfowl were taken from the Caucasus.
 In 1930s, an area with artificial hills for tours, gazelles, and moufflons was constructed.

-Unfortunately during the Second World War most animals died.
-After the war new aquarium, winter facilities for large animals, ponds for fish and waterfowl were built, thousands of trees and shrubs were planted.
+Unfortunately, during the Second World War, almost all animals died.
+After the war, a new aquarium, winter facilities for large animals, ponds for fish and waterfowl were built, thousands of trees and shrubs were planted.

-Today, it is one of the most popular places of leisure in the city.
+Today, it is one of the most popular places of leisure in Kharkov.
 Sumskaya Street, 35.
 Opening hours: 8:00 - the end of daylight.

 Kharkov National University named after V. Karazin was founded in 1805.
 It is one of the oldest and largest universities in Eastern Europe.
 The initiator of the university was an outstanding scientist and educator V. Karazin.
-Originally it was housed in the Governor General’s house, and later was moved to new buildings on Liberty Square.
+Originally, it was housed in the Governor General’s house, and, later, it was moved to new buildings on the Liberty Square.

-The university has become the center of Ukrainian national cultural renaissance.
+The university became the center of Ukrainian national cultural renaissance.
 It is playing an important role in the development of present Ukrainian science and culture.

 Today, about 15 thousand students are studying in the university.
-The university has Botanical Garden, Natural History Museum, Museum of Archaeology and Ethnography, Museum of the University.
+The university has a botanical garden, natural history museum, museum of archaeology and ethnography, museum of the university.
 Liberty Square, 4.

-Central Synagogue.
-The synagogue built in neo-gothic style with elements of Moorish style was opened in 1913.
-This is the largest synagogue in Ukraine.
+The Central Synagogue.
+This synagogue built in neo-gothic style with elements of Moorish style was opened in 1913.
+It is the largest synagogue in Ukraine.
 From 1923 to 1990, the synagogue was closed.
 Today, it belongs to Hasidim.
 Pushkin Street, 12.

 The Cableway.
-Aerial cableway is running from the Botanical Garden (Otakar Yarosh Street) to the Gorky Park (Sumskaya Street).
-The overall length is 1387 m, height - up to 26 m.
+The aerial cableway is running from the Botanical Garden (Otakar Yarosh Street) to the Gorky Park (Sumskaya Street).
+The overall length is 1387 meters, height - up to 26 meters.
 One way journey takes about 18 minutes.
 The cableway is open in the warm season of the year.
 Sumskaya Street, 81.

-Dolphinarium “Nemo”.
+The Dolphinarium “Nemo”.
 Kharkov dolphinarium was opened in Shevchenko garden in 2009.
 The show involves four dolphins, three seals and one sea lion.
-The visitors can also swim with the dolphins.
+Visitors can also swim with dolphins.
 The dolphinarium is open every day.
 Sumskaya Street, 35, Shevchenko Garden.
 Opening hours: 12:00, 15:00, 18:00.

-Planetarium.
+The Planetarium.
 Kharkov planetarium named after Yuri Gagarin was opened in 1957.
-The planetarium has Space Museum and Museum about Unknown Flying Objects (UFO).
+The planetarium has a space museum and a museum about unknown flying objects (UFOs).
 Four-meter figures of aliens, flying saucers models, photos of UFOs are presented.
 Kravtsov Street, 15.

 A small one-storey detached house of the city mayor Ye.Ye.
 Uryupin is the oldest residence house, built at the end of 18th century.
 It is located on Rymarskaya Street, 4.

 There is a number of different hotels and mini-hotels in the city.
-According to the reviews of the visitors, the following hotels offer quite a good level of service.
+According to some reviews of the visitors, the following hotels offer quite good level of service.

 180 rooms with individually controlled air conditioning, satellite/interactive TV, Wi-Fi.